2016 Wildfire Academy Supplemental Information

 There are several things to consider once you have registered for a course or a course grouping.
 Many of the courses listed have fieldwork requirements.
-As a general rule, the Academy's staff recommends that all firefighters bring at a minimum at least one nomex pair of pants and one shirt.
+As a general rule, the Academy's staff recommends that all firefighters bring at a minimum at least one nomex pair of pants and one shirt, if available.

-Students in courses offered by the Academy such as (S-211) Portable Pumps and Water Usage, (S-212) Wildfire Powersaws, (S-234) Ignition Operations and in several other courses are urged to bring a complete set of line gear as they may be spending virtually an entire day in the field.
-Students taking (S-130/190) Basic Wildland Fire fighting / Intro.
-To Wildland Fire Behavior will a have to take a pack test and should, if possible, bring a pack that can carry 45 lbs. of weight for this test.
+Students in courses offered by the Academy such as (S-211) Portable Pumps and Water Usage, (S-212) Wildfire Powersaws and Storm Debris Removal (S-219) Ignition Operations and in several other courses are urged to bring gear that will allow them to comfortably spend virtually an entire day in the field.
+Students in S-219 may participate in prescribed burn operations so bringing as much fireline gear as possible is recommended.
+The Academy does not administer the pack test.
 A more complete list of required equipment and pre -work information is available at the Academy's required equipment page.

 In addition to deciding what material to bring to the Academy, all students are urged to review the course listings carefully as some of them have pre-work requirements.
 Students are also urged to bring copies of the Incident Response Pocket Guide, or any fireline or Incident Management guides that may prove useful.